-The ChAD provides consumers with four checklists containing questions to ask oneself at renewal time.
+The ChAD provides consumers with a few checklists containing questions to ask oneself at renewal time.

 These handy, easy to use checklists allow consumers to validate their needs and ensure that their property continues to enjoy proper coverage after their insurance contract is renewed.

-1 Léger poll for the ChAD, surveying 500 Quebeckers 18 years of age and over, January 2016.
+1 Léger poll for the Chambre de l’assurance de dommages and the Chambre de la sécurité financière, surveying 1,035 Quebeckers, 18 years of age and over, May 2018.

 2 Léger poll for the ChAD, surveying 1,000 Quebeckers, 18 years of age and over, May 2016.